vedmaka/RadiantApiTests/README.md

 * VisualCollapsible
 * SlackBot

-onPageContentSave should be prepended with:
+onPageContentSave and onArticleDelete should be prepended with:

 ```php
 if( defined('MW_PHPUNIT_TEST') ) { return true; }